-The Commission established the framework and direction for utility fuel price hedging programs by Order No. PSC-02-1484-FOF-EI, issued October 30, 2002, in Docket No. 011605-EI, In re: Review of investor-owned electric utilities' risk management policies and procedures.
-This order approved a Proposed Resolution of Issues that provided authorization for electric utilities to engage in non-speculative fuel price hedging programs for natural gas, fuel oil, and purchased power.
-The Commission stated that it would allow the utilities to recover prudently incurred hedging gains and losses through the fuel and purchased power cost recovery clause.
-The Commission also ordered the utilities to file risk management plans.
-The Commission recognized the importance of managing fuel price volatility.
-Docket No. 080649-EI Date: March 26, 2009
+We established the framework and direction for utility fuel price hedging programs by Order No. PSC-02-1484-FOF-EI, issued October 30, 2002, in Docket No. 011605-EI, In re: Review of investor-owned electric utilities' risk management policies and procedures.
+That order approved a Proposed Resolution of Issues that provided authorization for electric utilities to engage in non-speculative fuel price hedging programs for natural gas, fuel oil, and purchased power.
+We stated that we would allow the utilities to recover prudently incurred hedging gains and losses through the fuel and purchased power cost recovery clause.
+We also ordered the utilities to file risk management plans.
+We recognized the importance of managing fuel price volatility.

-By Order No. PSC-08-0667-PAA-EI, issued October 8, 2008, the Commission clarified the above order and provided guidelines for utility hedging programs.
+By Order No. PSC-08-0667-PAA-EI, issued October 8, 2008, we clarified the above order and provided guidelines for utility hedging programs.
 See Docket No. 080001-EI, In re: Fuel and purchased power cost recovery clause with generating performance incentive factor.
-By establishing the guidelines, the Commission noted that utility hedging activities can reduce the volatility of fuel prices and thereby reduce the volatility of fuel adjustment charges.
-The guidelines essentially recognize that prudently managed hedging programs can result in the utility paying above-market and below-market prices at various times for its fuel.
-The guidelines also state that the utility will only hedge a portion of its fuel purchases, in accordance with its approved risk management plan, and that the utility will not engage in speculation.
+In establishing the guidelines, we understood that utility hedging activities can reduce the volatility of fuel prices and thereby reduce the volatility of fuel adjustment charges.
+The guidelines